gr2m/find-hearted-contributions/README.md

 # find-hearted-contributions

-> Find contributions that you bookmarked my adding a heart emoji
+> Find contributions that you bookmarked by a heart emoji

 ## Usage